brightlight720720/ILD/README.md

 1. Upload a PDF containing ILD patient information
 2. The system extracts and structures the data
 3. The multi-agent system analyzes the patient information
-4. Review the analysis with key clinical questions presented first
+4. Review the analysis including the 8 key clinical questions
-5. Get concise recommendations that prioritize clarity (under 500 words)
-6. Compare multiple patients in the comparison view
+5. Compare multiple patients in the comparison view
-7. Use with either OpenAI's API or local Ollama models

 ## System Requirements